 - Encourage and enhance innovative teaching approaches to integrate climate change education for sustainable development in school curricula

-- Prairie Climate Centre – PCC is committed to making climate change meaningful and relevant to Canadians of all walks of life.
+- Prairie Climate Centre – PCC is committed to making climate change meaningful and relevant to Canadians from all walks of life.
 Check out their Climate Atlas of Canada.
-It is an interactive tool to learn and climate change from coast, to coast, to coast.
+It is an interactive tool to learn and climate change from coast to coast, to coast.

 - Green Action Centre – GA Centre promotes greener living through environmental education and encourages practical green solutions for schools.
 Some of the programs they run are Active and Safe Routes to School, Environmental Speakers Bureau, and Composting.